James4Ever0/notes/chatgpt.md

 ## via approaches to chatgpt

-according to my point of view, chatgpt is just specialized on chat.
+according to my point of view, chatgpt is just specialized on chat, or socialized in other words.

 ## analysis about how to make such model